macder/wfv-validation/README.md

 Markup a form in a template and define its constraints in `functions.php`, a plugin, or wherever.
 Everything is up to you, the developer.

-You get a simple declarative API that helps you work with forms and input in an elegant way.
+You get a fully encapsulated and declarative API that helps you work with forms and input in an elegant way.

 WFV uses [Valitron](https://github.com/vlucas/valitron), a lightweight library without dependencies, to validate input constraints.